eclectic-coding/react-movie-browser_backend/CONTRIBUTING.md

 1. Install [Git](https://git-scm.com/) or your favorite Git client.
 2. (Optional) [Setup an SSH Key](https://help.github.com/articles/generating-an-ssh-key/) for GitHub.

-### Forking Developer Portfolios
+### Forking this Portfolios

-1. Go to the top level page of this [repository](https://github.com/eclectic-coding/this-repo)
+1. Go to the top level page of this [repository](https://github.com/eclectic-coding/react-movie-browser_backend)
 2. Click the "Fork" Button in the upper right hand corner of the interface ([More Details Here](https://help.github.com/articles/fork-a-repo/))
-3. After the repository (repo) has been forked, you will be taken to your copy of the Developer Portfolios repo at <https://github.com/yourUsername/this-repo>
+3. After the repository (repo) has been forked, you will be taken to your copy of the this repo at <https://github.com/yourUsername/react-movie-browser_backend><!-- @IGNORE PREVIOUS: link -->

 ### Cloning Your Fork